neu-spiral/H-SPLID/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you use this code in your research, please cite (NeuRIPS citation coming soon):

 ```bibtex
 @misc{miklautz2025hsplidhsicbasedsaliencypreserving,